billz/simple-commerce/README.md

 I used the [PM2](https://pm2.keymetrics.io/) daemon process manager to keep Stripe's Node.js backend online 24/7.
 Over many years of operation it never missed a beat.

 ## Hosting requirments
-My commerce site was not too heavily trafficked, so the entire stack ran reliably on a Linode 1GB RAM Nanode server.
-Your mileage may vary.
+My commerce site ran reliably on a Linode 1GB Nanode server and required almost zero maintenance, apart from periodically updating shop settings and inventories.
+Your hosting needs may differ.